 The design set-up for this approach is the same as it is for the time animated approach.
 Create 3 artboards, with the sliders repositioned for each transition.
 The key difference here is the trigger used for the prototyping of the interaction.

 With the artboards set-up and the sliders positioned appropriately, the first step will be to create the trigger area for the tap.
 You could set a tap on the entire artboard to create the transition, but to add fidelity to the interaction, it is best to create a target area, like an arrow, to trigger the animation.

 Start by drawing a rectangle on the right side of the slide in Artboard 1.
 Give this a gradient that goes from non-transparent to transparent, starting from the outer edge.
 Use an icon plugin or a vector icon like Streamline Icons, to add in a chevron or arrow pointing to the right.

 Group all of these new elements into a group and call it Next -- or something indicative of its purpose.
 Copy that group and apply a vertical flip to it and then position it to the left of the slide.
 You can choose to leave this option available (allowing backwards navigation of the slider) or turn the opacity down to hide it.

 Next, copy and paste the arrow groups to the other artboards.
 In Adobe XD, pasting elements in the same position on multiple artboards is as simple as selecting all the artboards and clicking paste - elements will then be pasted in the precise same location as the original artboard.

-Now, in Prototype mode, select the right arrow group on Artboard 1, and connect it to Artboard 2.
-Set the trigger to Tap so that clicking on the arrow group will trigger the transition.
+Now, in Prototype mode, select the right arrow group on Artboard 1 and connect it to Artboard 2.
+Set the trigger to Tap so that clicking the arrow group will trigger the transition.
 Once again, make sure the action is Auto-Animate.

 Repeat this step with the right arrow on Artboard 2.
 The reverse can also be created using the left arrows to go back to the beginning of the slider.